azzahraN/Map-Design-Tile-Generation/README.md

 ![Map Image](img/UW.PNG)

 - Description of Tile: The theme of this map is UW to match the color of the school
-- Geographic Area of Focus: Seattle, Washington
+- Area of Focus: Seattle, Washington
 - Zoom Level: 12